Pitu/Kuro/README.md

 If `"islocal"` is set to `true`, the bot will believe it's running on the same computer you're using discord so instead of printing your public ip it will print `http://127.0.0.1:PORT`

+`"duration"` sets in minutes the amount of time the url will work.
+With the default config, 1 minute after typing `/sticker list` the url will stop working until you issue the command again.

 ---

 ## Getting the data for the config.json file: